wastefull/Wdb/src/docs/roadmap/PHASE_9_ROADMAP.md

 #### Pilot Extraction 📋 NOT STARTED

-- [ ] Extract 45+ MIUs (3 materials × 5 parameters × 3+ MIUs)
+- [ ] Extract 90+ MIUs (6 materials × 5 parameters × 3+ MIUs)
 - [ ] Test workflow end-to-end
 - [ ] Document pain points and improvements

 **Success Criteria:**

-- 3 materials have ≥3 MIUs per parameter
+- 6 materials have ≥3 MIUs per parameter
 - κ ≥ 0.7 for all double-extracted sources (can be manual)
 - <3 minutes average extraction time

 **Why Defer PDF Tools to 9.4?**

-- **Low volume in pilot:** 3 materials × 5 parameters × 3 MIUs = ~45 total evidence points
+- **Manageable volume in pilot:** 6 materials × 5 parameters × 3 MIUs = ~90 total evidence points
-- **Workaround acceptable:** Curators can open PDFs in separate tabs and copy/paste (minimal friction for small pilot)
+- **Workaround acceptable:** Curators can open PDFs in separate tabs and copy/paste (minimal friction for pilot)
 - **Focus on validation:** Phase 9.2 validates the workflow and data model, not extraction speed
 - **Better ROI in 9.4:** When scaling to 8 materials × 13 parameters (~300+ MIUs), saving 30 seconds per MIU = 2.5+ hours saved